Stjepan Bobek: Partizan

-He came to FK Partizan in 1945 and played for them until 1958.
+He came to FK Partizan in 1946 and played for them until 1959.
 During his time in Partizan, he played 468 games and scored 403 goals, still holding the club record.
 Bobek won two Yugoslav League titles and the Yugoslav Cup four times.

-He scored his first goals in official matches, on 1 September 1946, in 2nd leg of Yugoslav First League.
-He scored a twice in a 6–1 home victory over Budućnost.
-On 5 January 1947, Bobek scored his first goal, in first Eternal derby against Red Star Belgrade, in 3–4 home defeat.
-That was also first goal in Derby, scored by Partizan player, because previous two was a own goals.
+He scored his first goals in official matches, on 1 September 1946, in the 2nd leg of the Yugoslav First League.
+He scored twice in a 6–1 home victory over Budućnost.
+On 5 January 1947, Bobek scored his first goal, in his first Eternal derby against Red Star Belgrade, in a 3–4 home defeat.
+That was also the first goal in the Derby scored by Partizan player, because the previous two were own goals.
 On 8 June 1947 in a league match played in Niš between 14.
 Oktobar and Partizan (1–10), Bobek scored eight goals – an absolute record that has never been broken until the end of Yugoslav First League or its successor leagues.
-He scored 25 goals in 22 matches in first season of First League of SFR Yugoslavia and also won first title and gave a great contribution.
+He scored 25 goals in 22 matches in his first season of First League of SFR Yugoslavia and also won his first title.

 In May 1951, Partizan played three friendly matches in England.
 The first match was played on 9 May, against Hull City and Partizan beat them 3–2.
-Bobek played brilliant and scored two goals in great victory.
-Three days later he again played brilliant match and scored a one goal in second Partizan's victory, over English teams.
-The result was the same like three days before, but this time against Middlesbrough.
-One month later, he scored a twice in one of the biggest victories in Eternal Derby, in a 6–1 home victory over Red Star.
+Bobek scored two goals in that victory.
+Three days later he again played brilliantly and scored a goal in Partizan's second victory over English teams.
+The result was the same three days later against Middlesbrough.
+One month later, he scored twice in one of the biggest victories in Eternal Derby, in a 6–1 home victory over Red Star.
 In November of that year, Bobek scored a six goals against Sloboda Titovo Užice, in a qualifying round of Yugoslav Cup, in a 11–1 away victory.
-A week later, he also set a record in Yugoslav Cup.
+A week later, he also set a record in the Yugoslav Cup.
 He scored eight goals in 15–0 home victory over Sloga Petrovac.